 We want our students to leave us with the knowledge and skills that they need to understand the world that they live in.
-It is this world that they will need to use and engage with.
+It is this world that they will need to use and engage in.
 We want our students to learn to cherish and appreciate the diverse world around them, to make choices that sustain it and make a positive difference.

-Curriculum content and assessment
+Curriculum organisation and assessment

 Students are taught in mixed ability groups where differentiation is carefully considered and integrated into lessons.